oxfordstudentguide/oxfordstudentguide.github.io/_chapters/chapter-1.md

 ### Oxford Literary Festival

-Taking place on 30th March and running until the 7th April is the **Oxford Literary Festival**.
+Taking place on at the end of March and running until the the first week of April is the **Oxford Literary Festival**.
 During this week, over 250 events take place, celebrating the rich literary heritage of Oxford and showcasing a number of debates, discussions, courses and talks relating to the world of literature.
 Admission fees vary, although some events are free of charge.

 ### Cowley Road Carnival